upbound/docs/content/core-concepts/kcl/conditionals.md

 weight: 60
 ---

-To optionally compose a resource in your function, use the `if` expression.
-An `if` expression includes a condition that resolves to true or false.
-When the `if` condition is true, the resource is composed.
-When the value is false, the resource isn't created.
+The `if` expression allows you to optionally compose resources based on conditions you set.
+An `if` expression includes a condition that resolves to `True` or `False`.
+When the `if` condition resolves to true, the function composes the resource.
+When false, the resource isn't created.

 ## Define condition for composing

-In your function, you can conditionally compose a resource by passing in a parameter that specifies whether the resource is deployed.
-You test the condition with an `if` expression in the resource declaration.
-The following example shows the syntax for an `if` expression in a Bicep file.
-It conditionally deploys a VPC.
-When `deployVPC` is true, it composes the VPC.
-When `deployVPC` is false, it skips composing the VPC.
+In your function, you can conditionally compose a resource based on a true or false parameter you set.
+The example below conditionally deploys a VPC.
+When `deployVPC` is true, your control plane continues the function to create the VPC.
+When false, the function skips the VPC creation.
 ```yaml
 oxr = option("params").oxr